 Some hospitals don’t use a hoist for pool evacuation in any case, they use an inflatable mat/net.
 If you’re using an inflatable pool you can deflate the sides to make it easier to get you out (more on that below).

 Plus, given that we have a larger percentage of fat, we actually float better than thinner women, so in the event that we did collapse, it would be easier to keep us above water before getting us out than it would be for a skinny minnie!

-Finally, a partner can join you in a birth pool (hospital policy allowing).
+A partner can join you in a birth pool (hospital policy allowing).
 They certainly can’t do that in a hospital bath – there’s barely enough room for you in there!
 My husband didn’t join me in our home pool, but our daughter joined me in the early stages!

-- Lastly, you could explore the option of a pool in your own home.
+Lastly, you could explore the option of a pool in your own home.
 Although a hospital can prevent you from using their facilities, it is not in their power to influence what happens under your own roof.

 It is worth remembering that you are legally entitled to a home birth.
-It is every woman’s choice and right, and yours alone.
+It is every woman and birthing person’s choice and right, and yours alone.
 Even if you do not plan for it, you are entitled while in labour to change your mind about attending hospital and decide that you want to stay put.
 So long as you do not give in to requests by the hospital that you come in, and keep repeating that you want them to send a midwife, they should relent and a midwife will be dispatched to you, as they have a duty of care to you.